ianderrington/genai/docs/Understanding/index.md

     - [**Deploy**](../Using/deploying/index.md) your model
     - [**Manage**](../Managenai/index.md) your model

-Generative Artificial Intelligence, and related General AI and General Super AI are components of what already is and may be the future of intelligence and computing.
-We must effectively manage these technologies to use them to their highest potential.

-To manage these technologies effectively and responsibly _we must understand them_.
-That is a complex task, especially given the speed at which we are generating novel insights, new discoveries, backed by increasingly powerful hardware.

-That is why we created Mana Gen AI.

 Here we focus on Generative AI, knowing various and changing definitions of these domains have a degree of overlap.
 With time and support we will be able to help many people understand the technology, lest it become a magician's tool.